oracle/terraform-provider-oci/website/docs/r/golden_gate_deployment.html.markdown

 * `ingress_ips` - List of ingress IP addresses from where the GoldenGate deployment connects to this connection's privateIp.
 Customers may optionally set up ingress security rules to restrict traffic from these IP addresses.
 	* `ingress_ip` - A Private Endpoint IPv4 or IPv6 Address created in the customer's subnet.
 * `is_auto_scaling_enabled` - Indicates if auto scaling is enabled for the Deployment's CPU core count.
-* `byol_cpu_core_count_limit` - The maximum number of CPUs allowed with a 'Bring Your Own License' (BYOL) license type.
-Any CPU usage above this limit is considered as License Included and billed.
 * `is_byol_cpu_core_count_limit_enabled` - Flag to allow to configure the 'Bring Your Own License' (BYOL) license type CPU limit.
 If enabled, the exact number of CPUs must be provided via byolCpuCoreCountLimit.
 * `is_healthy` - True if all of the aggregate resources are working correctly.
 * `is_latest_version` - Indicates if the resource is the the latest available version.